Constraints on Primordial Black Holes from $N$-body simulations of the Eridanus II Stellar Cluster: Introduction

 A second class of constraints comes from direct microlensing searches.
 Here, new results from OGLE appear to place significant constraints \cite{Mroz:2024wag}.
 However, large uncertainties stem from computing the background event rate from dim stars or other astrophysical objects, as well as from modeling the Galactic DM halos and PBH clustering \cite{Mroz:2024wag}.

 Lastly, stellar-mass PBH are slated to accrete particles in the interstellar medium (ISM), and in the process, accelerate them.
 This leads to measurable distortions in the cosmic microwave background spectrum \cite{Carr:1993aq}.
 Unfortunately, these constraints are again affected by uncertainties in the predicted accretion rate.
-This is due to a number of factors including whether an accretion disk forms, if accretion is spherically symmetric, and the relative velocity of the ISM and the PBH (see e.g. \cite{DeLuca:2020fpg}).
+This is due to a number of factors including whether an accretion disk forms, if accretion is spherically symmetric, and the relative velocity of the ISM and the PBH (see e.g.~\cite{DeLuca:2020fpg}).

 Here, we focus on the gravitational effects of stellar-mass PBH on compact stellar clusters.
-For the first time, to our knowledge, we carry out detailed $N$-body simulations of stars, PBH, and fluid-like DM in excess of PBH, if the latter comprise only a fraction of the cosmological DM.
+We carry out detailed $N$-body simulations of stars, PBH, and fluid-like DM in excess of PBH, if the latter comprise only a fraction of the cosmological DM.
 In the past, similar studies utilized observations of the Eridanus II stellar cluster in the Eridanus II dwarf galaxy \cite{brandt_constraints_2016}, of the stellar cluster in the Leo T dwarf galaxy \cite{Lu:2020bmd}, and the Segue 1 galaxy \cite{Koushiappas:2017chw}.
-All of these analyses use semi-analytical methods.
+These previous analyses relied on semi-analytical methods.
 We focus on the Eridanus II (Eri II) system given that, compared to the data used in \cite{brandt_constraints_2016}, novel and critical observational data are now available on this system and on its central dense stellar cluster, in particular from Refs.~\cite{Crnojevi__2016, zoutendijk_muse-faint_2021}.